givingjar/blog.givingjar.org/_posts/2016-05-11-charity-spotlight-allen-neighborhood-center.md

 ## Today

-Allen Neighborhood Center has a *huge* suite of programs for improving the well-being of Lansing's Eastside and many of the services are open to anyone, not just nearby residents.
+Allen Neighborhood Center has a *huge* suite of programs that improve the well-being of Lansing's Eastside.
+Many of the programs are also available to the public at large and not just local residents.

-[Allen Market Place][4] offers a variety of food-related services including a year-round farmers market, a food business incubator, rental space, classes and workshops, locally-grown veggie boxes, and both physical and online food markets.
+[Allen Market Place][4] offers a number of food-related services including a year-round farmers market, a food business incubator, rental space, classes and workshops, locally-grown veggie boxes, and an online food market.

-The center also runs the [Hunter Park GardenHouse][5], an educational project that offers gardening workshops, at-home gardening assistances, plant starters, an edible park, and youth programs.
+The center also runs the [Hunter Park GardenHouse][5], an educational project that offers gardening workshops, at-home gardening assistance, plant starters, an edible park, and youth programs.
 Multi-season CSAs (community supported agriculture) can also be purchased or acquired with volunteer work.

 Some of the center's [health programs][6] include a market walk, a Breast Health Club, access to health care coverage, and assistance scheduling doctor appointments.
 Their [housing assistance][7] programs give residents access to emergency shelters, local electricians, plumbers, and carpenters, counseling, and information about foreclosure prevention, flood preparedness, home restoration, and more.